ddella/open-smart-joystick/README.md

 K4 pressed = 0b00001000 (0x08)
 KZ pressed = 0b00010000 (0x10) (Joystick button)

-Values for X or Y axis are encoded on 16-Bits to keep the full resolution of the joystick.
+Values for X and Y axis are encoded on 16-Bits to keep the full resolution of the joystick.

-* X-Axis H: The MSB of the X-Axis Value
+* MSB x-axis: The MSB of the X-Axis Value
-* X-Axis L: The LSB of the X-Axis Value
+* LSB x-axis: The LSB of the X-Axis Value
-* Y-Axis H: The MSB of the Y-Axis Value
+* MSB y-axis: The MSB of the Y-Axis Value
-* Y-Axis L: The LSB of the Y-Axis Value
+* LSB y-axis: The LSB of the Y-Axis Value

-As an example, if the axis value is 0x03ff, then
+As an example, if an axis value is 0x1234, then

-* MSB of axis byte  = 0xFF
+* MSB of axis byte  = 0x12
-* LSB of axis byte  = 0x03
+* LSB of axis byte  = 0x34

-The last byte is an FCS on all the bytes, including preamble.
+The last byte is FCS.
+It's a simple checksum on all the bytes, including preamble.

-##### Keepalive packet
+#### Keepalive packet

 The keepalive packets are sent at regular interval so the receiver can detect when its out of range.
 This feature can be disable when compiling the firmware.
 See the `#define` in the code.